damiankorcz/Prism-Theme/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 [Please fill out the following sections as best you can to help describe the feature.
-Remove all `[ ]` bracket enclosed description/example elements including this one before submitting the bug.]
+Remove all `[ ]` bracket enclosed description/example elements including this one before submitting the request.]

 **Is your feature request related to a problem?
 Please describe.**
 [A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when...]